Interference dynamics of matter-waves of SU($N$) fermions: Discussions and Conclusions

 In this work, we utilize the persistent current to analyze and characterize different SU($N$) fermionic systems.
-To this end, we investigate the interference dynamics via both homodyne (momentum distribution) and heterodyne (co-expansion of two concentric condensates) protocols.
+To this end, we investigate the interference dynamics via both homodyne (momentum distribution) and heterodyne (co-expansion of two concentric condensates) protocols by applying a combination of exact diagonalization and whenever possible DMRG and Bethe ansatz.
 Both of them can be experimentally probed within the cold atoms infrastructure and current know-how.

-\textit{Free particle regime.} For spinless fermions, the characteristic hole in the momentum distribution opens up when the effective magnetic flux displaces half of the Fermi sphere~\cite{pecci2021phase}.
-This feature implies a specific `delay' in the value of the flux at which a hole occurs.
+\paragraph{Free particle regime --} For spinless fermions, the characteristic hole in the momentum distribution, reflecting coherent matter-wave flow, opens up when the effective magnetic flux displaces half of the Fermi sphere~\cite{pecci2021phase}.
+In the following, we will refer to such a feature as a `delay' in the value of the flux at which a hole occurs.
 For $N$-component fermions, the Pauli exclusion principle relaxes and allows more particles to inhabit a given level --see Fig.~\ref{fig:mom}.
-Accordingly, we find that a hole in the momentum distribution appears if the Fermi sphere is displaced less, precisely by $\lceil\frac{N_p}{2N}\rceil$.
-This is consistent with the fact that SU($N$) fermions (with $N_p< N$) behave as bosons for $N\rightarrow \infty$ with regards to the occupation levels.
-The features of the momentum distribution are consistent with the heterodyne interference images.
+Accordingly, we find that a hole in the momentum distribution appears if the Fermi sphere is displaced less, precisely by the ceiling function $\lceil\frac{N_p}{2N}\rceil$.
+This is consistent with the fact that SU($N$) fermions (with $N_p\!<\!
+N$) resemble bosons for $N\!\rightarrow \!\infty$.
+We find that the features of the momentum distribution are consistent with the heterodyne interference images.
 In particular, holes in the momentum distribution correspond to spirals in the interferograms.
 Note that, in contrast with the bosonic case~\cite{andrews1997,eckel2014interferometric,corman2014quench,haug2018readout}, we find that the order of the spirals does not reflect the angular momentum quantization of the system.
 Furthermore when the number of components $N$ divides the number of particles $N_{p}$, $\frac{N_{p}}{N}-1$ dislocations (radially segmenting lines) appear in the interferograms giving information about the number of particles present in the system --see Fig.~\ref{fig:interU0}.
 These observations still hold true in the case of small attractive or repulsive interactions~\cite{pecci2021phase}.
+Moreover, we note that at zero interactions the properties displayed by the homodyne and self-heterodyne phase portraits depend solely on $\frac{N_{p}}{N}$ --see Figs.~\ref{fig:interU0} and~\ref{fig:sunint}.